Shopify vs. WooCommerce: Which shop is better?

 - Shopping cart activity and ongoing checkout processes

-- Revenue from the last minutes and hours
+- Sales of the last minutes and hours

-WooCommerce takes a modular approach to data analysis.
-Since version 4.0, the core plugin offers a revamped analytics dashboard with reports on revenue, orders, products, categories, coupons, and taxes.
-These reports are significantly more comprehensive than in earlier versions but do not match Shopify's Advanced reports in depth.
+WooCommerce follows a modular approach to data analysis.
+The core plugin has offered a revised feature since version 4.0.Analytics Dashboardwith reports on sales, orders, products, categories, coupons, and taxes.
+These reports are significantly more comprehensive than in previous versions, but do not offer the same level of detail as Shopify's advanced reports.

-The true strength of WooCommerce lies in its extensibility through plugins and external tools:
+WooCommerce's true strength lies in theExtensibility through plugins and external tools:

-- Metorik (from USD 50 per month): Offers a comprehensive dashboard with real-time data, email automation based on purchase behavior, and automated reports
+- Metoric(starting at $50 per month): Offers a comprehensive dashboard with real-time data, email automation based on purchasing behavior, and automated reports.

-Shopify offers an integrated tax reporting feature that breaks down revenue by country and tax rate.
-For the Austrian market with the standard rate of 20 percent and the reduced rate of 10 percent (for example, for food or books), this works reliably.
-The data can be exported as CSV and provided to the tax advisor.
+Shopify offers a built-in tax reporting feature that breaks down sales by country and tax rate.
+For the Austrian market, with its standard rate of 20 percent and reduced rate of 10 percent (for items like groceries or books), this works reliably.
+The data can be exported as a CSV file and shared with your tax advisor.

-- Growing shops: With WooCommerce, you should invest in a professional analytics plugin.
-With Shopify, upgrading to the Advanced plan is usually sufficient
+- Growing shopsFor WooCommerce, you should invest in a professional analytics plugin.
+For Shopify, upgrading to the Advanced plan is usually sufficient.

 Headless Commerce: The Future of E-Commerce

-Headless Commerce separates the frontend (user interface) from the backend (inventory management, order management, payment processing) and connects both via APIs.
-This approach is gaining increasing importance in the DACH region, particularly among companies that sell through multiple channels and want to provide a seamless customer experience.
-According to a study by Commercetools, 64 percent of e-commerce decision-makers in the DACH region plan to switch to a headless architecture within the next three years.
+Headless commerce separates the frontend (the user interface) from the backend (inventory management, order processing, payment processing) and connects them via APIs.
+This approach is gaining increasing importance in the DACH region, especially for companies that sell across multiple channels and want to offer a seamless customer experience.
+According to a study by Commercetools, they are planning64 percent of e-commerce decision-makers in the DACH regionto switch to a headless architecture within the next three years.

 Shopify Hydrogen and Headless